Quasi-Elliptic Cohomology and its Power Operations: Models for orbifold loops and ghost loops

-\begin{lemma}The principal $G-$bundles over $S^1$ are classified up to isomorphism by homotopy classes Up to isomorphism every principal $G-$bundle over $S^1$ is isomorphic to one of the forms $P_{\sigma}\longrightarrow S^1$ with $\sigma\in G$ and A complete collection of isomorphism classes is given by a choice of representatives for each conjugacy class of $\pi_0G$. \end{lemma}
+We have the well-known facts below. \begin{lemma}The principal $G-$bundles over $S^1$ are classified up to isomorphism by homotopy classes Up to isomorphism every principal $G-$bundle over $S^1$ is isomorphic to one of the forms $P_{\sigma}\longrightarrow S^1$ with $\sigma\in G$ and A complete collection of isomorphism classes is given by a choice of representatives for each conjugacy class of $\pi_0G$. \end{lemma}